 For example, you can query statistics about inventory storage, transaction log, and vCenter Server tasks.
 Many of these statistics are available both for storage consumed and storage available.

-This task provides data for system administrators who need to monitor storage consumption in the guest operating system of the vCenter Server Appliance.
+This task provides data for system administrators who need to monitor storage consumption in the guest operating system ofvCenter Server.

 Verify that you have authenticated and created a client session.